Empathetech-LLC/empathetech_flutter_ui/README.md

 Also, if you build something with EFUI, let us know!
 We'd love to have a third-party section under [usage](#usage)

+### Planned features
+#### That we could use some help with!

+- An Ez solution to [internationalization](https://docs.flutter.dev/ui/accessibility-and-localization/internationalization)
+- More EzWidgets with required and/or preconfigured semantics
+- Querying [GoogleFonts](https://pub.dev/packages/google_fonts) rather than relying on a predetermined [list](/lib/src/consts/googleFonts.dart)

 ## Money

 Many thanks for any and all donations!
 We're happy to have helped!